freenode/web-7.0/content/news/2019-06-17-ircd-update.md

 and messages they can see due to `+z`.

-This borrows the syntax from an existing feature, [STATUSMSG][statusmsg], but is easy to tell apart from it, because only ops can send to `@channel` normally.
+This borrows the syntax from an existing feature, [STATUSMSG][statusmsg], but is easy to tell apart from it, because only ops and voiced users can send to `@channel` normally.

 We gated this behind a feature switch, and we've been waiting, largely passively, for client support to increase.
 It appears that everyone who wants to